Romance (Luis Miguel album)

 Romance is the eighth studio album by Mexican singer Luis Miguel.
 It was released by WEA Latina on 19 November 1991.
 Although the production was originally intended as another collaboration with Juan Carlos Calderón, that plan was scrapped when Calderón was unable to compose songs for the album.
-Facing a new-material deadline in his recording contract, at his manager's suggestion Miguel chose bolero music for his next project.
+Facing a new material deadline in his recording contract, at his manager's suggestion, Miguel chose bolero music for his next project.
 Mexican singer-songwriter Armando Manzanero was hired by WEA Latina to co-produce the album with Miguel.
-Recording began in August 1991 at Ocean Way Recording in Hollywood, California, with Bebu Silvetti the arranger.
+Recording began in August 1991 at Ocean Way Recording in Hollywood, California, with Bebu Silvetti as the arranger.

-On the album Miguel covers twelve boleros, originally recorded from 1944 to 1986.
+On the album, Miguel covers twelve boleros, originally recorded from 1944 to 1986.
 The first two singles, "Inolvidable" and "No Sé Tú", reached number one on the Billboard Hot Latin Songs chart in the United States and spent six months atop the Mexican charts.
 "Mucho Corazón" and "Cómo" were in the top five of the Hot Latin Songs chart, and "Usted" and "La Barca" received airplay throughout Latin America.
 Miguel promoted the record with a tour of the United States and Latin America.
 The album was generally well received by music critics, who praised Miguel's singing and the record's production.
 The singer received several accolades, including Luis Miguel's fourth Grammy nomination for Best Latin Pop Album.

 Romance sold over eight million copies worldwide, becoming Luis Miguel's all-time bestselling record.
 In the United States, it spent 16 weeks at number one on the Billboard Latin Pop Albums chart, and was the first Spanish-language album by a non-crossover Latin artist to be certified gold by the Recording Industry Association of America (RIAA); it was also certified gold in Brazil and Taiwan, firsts for a Spanish-speaking artist.
 Romance is the best-selling album in Argentina.
 (Note: Attributed in various reports:) The album was noted by critics as reviving interest in bolero music.
-Its success encouraged Miguel to release three more bolero records: Segundo Romance (1994), Romances (1997) and Mis Romances (2001).
+Its success encouraged Miguel to release three more bolero records: Segundo Romance (1994), Romances (1997), and Mis Romances (2001).